Presflo: Traffic flows

 Trials were carried out to use the Prestwin design for carrying slag, China clay, Fuller's earth, ground limestone, Ground silica, Salt, Soda ash, Starch, and Slate powder.

 Models

 Between 1978 and 1982 Hornby produced a ready-to-run model of the Prestwin in bauxite.
 A total of 67000 were made.

 Airfix produced a 00 gauge kit of the diagram 1/277 version of the Prestwin, which later passed to Dapol.

 Lima produced an HO model in the 1970s which was marketed as a Prestwin.
 The colours were fictional and the design of the wagon itself, while bearing a general resemblance to the BR Prestwin, had several major differences, most notably the silhouette.

 Bachmann planned to release a ready-to-run OO gauge model in 2019, however later announced that the model had been deferred.

-Clark Railworks announced a newly tooled ready-to-run model on 4 July 2025.
+Clark Railworks sell a ready-to-run Prestwin in 4mm scale.